Kawasaki-Robotics/khi_robot/README.md

 ### About CAD data

-Please read [KHI CAD Data Disclaimer](https://robotics.kawasaki.com/en1/products/CAD-disclaimer/?language_id=1) before using the CAD data of URDF.
+`***_ description` are using STL files based on CAD Data of the KHI website.

-The STL files in `***_ description` are created based on CAD Data of the above website.
-Therefore, STL files are also included in this CAD Data Disclaimer.
+Therefore [KHI CAD Data Disclaimer](https://robotics.kawasaki.com/en1/products/CAD-disclaimer/?language_id=1) is also applied to these files.